Ben Affleck Will Allegedly Seek Jennifer Garner’s Approval Before Introducing Their Kids To Ana De Armas

 That said, he isn’t stressed about it and feels that a meeting will happen naturally when the timing is right.

 For Ana’s birthday, the couple is allegedly planning to spend a quiet day together indoors.
-The Way Back actor is supposedly a romantic, and a source close to the actor revealed that he would probably buy his new girlfriend jewelry or some other classy gift.
+The Way Back actor is supposedly a romantic, and a source close to Ben revealed that he would probably buy his new girlfriend jewelry or some other classy gift.

 He reportedly intends to spend quality time with Ana for her special day and then throw her a much bigger celebration when the pandemic is over.